 Most homeowners with oil tanks have to take out specific oil spill insurance to protect them.
 If you have a heat pump, you should make your home insurer aware, but you don’t need a specific policy to cover it.

-Oil prices are volatile
+Domestic oil prices are more volatile than electricity

 The price of oil can change dramatically over small periods of time, and is frequently influenced by political events around the world.
 Following Russia’s invasion of Ukraine and the worsening of the energy crisis, homeowners faced bills of over £800 for 500-litre delivering of heating oil – up from £250 just a few months earlier.

+Heat pumps are powered by electricity.
 While electricity prices are also affected by changes in the global energy market, rates do not change as frequently.
 Reliable energy suppliers with sustainable energy trading practices are able to tell customers at least a month in advance of price rises and indicate the impact on their energy bills.
 This provides customers with more certainty about their energy costs.

 Oil heating can leave your home cold throughout the day